salman0butt/My-Lovely-Users/README.md

 MY_LOVELY_USERS_VERSION - the version number of the plugin (default is 1.0.0) MY_LOVELY_USERS_NAME - the name of the plugin (default is my-lovely-users)

+## Cache
+The plugin implements its own CacheInterface rather than relying on WordPress.
+This choice was likely made to provide more flexibility and control over how caching is handled within the plugin.
+By defining its own interface, the plugin can more easily switch to a different caching implementation in the future if needed.
+WE Made Own MyCache Class and Used WordPress transient Functions as cache as for now in future we can use redis memcache etc.

 ## Running Tests